Can a Hard Drive Be Repaired?

 My hard drive is freezing my computer or reading files very slowly.
 What should I do?

-Extreme slowness & system freezes are early symptoms of degrading read/write heads or firmware struggling to remap bad sectors.
+Extreme slowness and system freezes are early symptoms of degrading read/write heads or firmware struggling to remap bad sectors.
 Do not run defragmentation, CHKDSK, or formatting tools.
 These utilities force failing heads into an intensive sector-by-sector scan that accelerates platter damage.
-Power the drive off, disconnect it, & send it to a lab for evaluation.
+Power the drive off, disconnect it, and send it to a lab for evaluation.
 A firmware-level recovery at this stage costs $600 to $900; waiting until the heads fully fail escalates the job to a $1,200 to $1,500 head swap.

 Data Recovery Standards & Verification